A Human Work

-"A Human Work", also known by the Japanese title is the seventh episode of the Japanese anime television series Neon Genesis Evangelion, which was created by Gainax.
-The episode, written by Hideaki Anno and Yoji Enokido and directed by Keiichi Sugiyama, was first broadcast on TV Tokyo on November 15, 1995.
-The series is set fifteen years after a worldwide cataclysm named Second Impact, and is mostly set in the futuristic, fortified city Tokyo-3.
-The series' protagonist is Shinji Ikari, a teenage boy who is recruited by his father Gendo to the organization Nerv to pilot a giant bio-mechanical mecha named Evangelion into combat with beings called Angels.
+"A Human Work", also known by the Japanese title is the seventh episode of the Japanese anime television series Neon Genesis Evangelion, which was created by animation studio Gainax.
+The episode, written by Hideaki Anno and Yōji Enokido and directed by Keiichi Sugiyama, was first broadcast on TV Tokyo on November 15, 1995.
+The series is set fifteen years after a worldwide cataclysm named Second Impact, and is mostly set in the futuristic, fortified city of Tokyo-3.
+The series' protagonist is Shinji Ikari, a teenage boy who is recruited by his father Gendo to the organization Nerv to pilot a giant biomechanical mecha named Evangelion into combat with beings called Angels.
 In the episode, a rival organization of Nerv builds Jet Alone, a prototype giant robot with an onboard nuclear reactor as an alternative to the Evangelions.
 During the first public test of Jet Alone, it goes out of control and marches toward a nearby city with its reactor close to a meltdown.
-Shinji keeps the robot at bay in his Evangelion while Nerv's Major Misato Katsuragi gets inside Jet Alone and shuts down the reactor.
+Shinji keeps the robot at bay in his Evangelion while Nerv's Major Misato Katsuragi gets inside Jet Alone.

-"A Human Work" contains quotes from Japanese and Western directors such as Stanley Kubrick, Kihachi Okamoto and Kunihiko Ikuhara, and cultural references to scientific and religious concepts, including apoptosis, the giant-impact hypothesis and the Tree of the Sephiroth.
+"A Human Work" contains quotes from Japanese and Western directors such as Stanley Kubrick, Kihachi Okamoto, and Kunihiko Ikuhara, and cultural references to scientific and religious concepts, including apoptosis, the giant-impact hypothesis, and the Tree of the Sephiroth.
 The episode's first broadcast scored a 5.9% rating of audience share on Japanese television.
 "A Human Work" received a divided reception; some reviewers considered it to be a filler episode for the series' plot, while others appreciated the political implications and character development.
 The episode has been described as a deconstruction of the mecha genre and the Jet Alone affair as a parody of the stylistic features of giant robot stories.